This is an old revision of the document!

 more information coming soon

-The Academic Policy Petition form is used to request an exception or other accommodation to college or University academic policies.
-Contact your college to determine what additional documentation may be required, whether your request is due by a specific date, and where to submit your completed request.
+The Academic Policy Petition form is used to petition for an exception or other accommodation to college or University academic policies.
+Contact your college to determine what additional documentation may be required; whether your request is due by a specific date; and where to submit your completed request.
 Your request will be reviewed by the Student Scholastic Standing Committee and other University offices as necessary.

 Complete parts I & II, student background information and petition description, then submit it do the department office of the major you intend to add.
-Once departmental approval has been attained, attach a current unofficial transcript or APAS report to the petition and return it to your respective college office (CSE Academic Advising in 105 Lind Hall, or CLA academic advising in 511 STSS).
+Once departmental approval has been attained, attach a current unofficial transcript or APAS report to the petition and return it to CSE Academic Advising in 196 Shepherd Labs.

 Complete parts I & II, student background information and petition description, then submit it to the department office of the course you would like to add.
 For physics courses please see the staff in office 148.
 Instructor consent will be required to join a class after the cancel/add deadline.

 Complete parts I & II, student background information and petition description.
-On page 2, check the appropriate box to cancel individual classes, and give the course information requested below for each class.
 Attach any relevant documentation (i.e. doctor's note(s) if ill, etc.) to support your request for late withdrawal.
 Part III, departmental recommendation, is not required for course withdrawals.
 Note that late withdrawals may not be granted solely because a student is failing the course; there must be extenuating non-academic circumstances justifying late withdrawal.
 Click here to see the university policy on withdrawing from a course.

 Complete parts I & II, student background information and petition description.
-On page 2, check the appropriate box to use the one-time undergraduate discretionary course cancellation or withdrawal (i.e., “one-time drop”), and give the course information below.
-Add your signature to certify that you have not taken the final examination or completed the final project for the course.
-Your record will indicate a ‘W’ for withdrawal from this course.
+Check the middle box under “cancel classes” indicating your decision to use your one-time undergraduate discretionary course cancellation or withdrawal.
 Part III, departmental recommendation, is not required for course withdrawals.
 Students are permitted to use their one-time drop at any time up to and including the last day of instruction for that course.
 A student may not withdraw after completing the final examination or equivalent for a course.
 Click here to see the university policy on withdrawing from a course.

 Complete parts I & II, student background information and petition description.
 Attach any relevant documentation supporting your petition (i.e. confirmation that your program requires the specific course to be taken A-F rather than S-N, etc.) and attain the signature of the instructor in part III, departmental recommendation.